Nordes/IdentityServer4.LdapExtension/README.md

 // ...
 Code ...
 ```

 **Application User:** `2` (`OpenLdapAppUser`, `ActiveDirectoryAppUser`) have been provided with this extension, but you can use your own as long as you implement the interface `IAppUser`.
-I encourrage you to provide your own implementation.
+I encourage you to provide your own implementation.
 You might want to have claims/roles based on an active directory group or your attributes within LDAP are not the one I have defined.

 **Store types:**
 1. `UserStore.InMemory`: Can be used when you test locally.
 It stores the logged in user in memory in order to avoid querying the LDAP server over and over.
 It is also used in order to store the external logged in user details (Google, Facebook, etc.).